Ensemble deep learning: A review: Ensemble Strategies:

-In \cite{zhou2006clusterer}, the author explored ensemble methods for unsupervised learning and developed four different approaches to combine the outputs of these clusters.
+\citet{zhou2006clusterer} explored ensemble methods for unsupervised learning and developed four different approaches to combine the outputs of these clusters.
 In recent years, some new ensemble clustering methods have been proposed that illustrated the priority of ensemble learning \cite{huang2017locally,zheng2010hierarchical,huang2016ensemble}.
 Most of the clustering ensemble method is based on the co-association matrix solution, which can be regarded as a graph partition problem.
-Besides, there is some research focus on integrating the deep structure and ensemble clustering method.
-In \cite{liu2015spectral, liu2016infinite}, the author firstly showed that ensemble unsupervised representation learning with deep structure can be applied in large scale data.
-Then the author combines the method with auto-encoder and extends it to the vision field.
-In \cite{shaham2016deep}, the author first demonstrates that some crowdsourcing algorithms can be replaced by a Restricted Boltzmann Machine with a single hidden neuron, then propose an RBM-based Deep Neural Net (DNN) used for unsupervised ensemble learning.
-The unsupervised ensemble method also makes some contribution to the field of Natural Language Processing. \cite{alami2019enhancing} demonstrate that the ensemble of unsupervised deep neural network models that use Sentence2Vec representation as the input has the best performance according to the experiments.
-In \cite{hassan2019uests}, the author propose a module that includes four semantic similarity measures, which improves the performance on the semantic textual similarity (STS) task.
-The unsupervised ensemble method is also widely used for tasks that lack annotation, such as the medical image.
-In \cite{ahn2019unsupervised}, the author proposed an unsupervised feature learning method integrated ensemble approach with a traditional convolutional neural network.
-In \cite{lahiri2016deep}, the author employs unsupervised hierarchical feature learning with ensemble sparsely autoencoder on retinal blood vessels segmentation task, meanwhile, \cite{liu2019unsupervised} also propose an unsupervised ensemble architecture to automatically segment retinal vessel.
-Besides, there are also some ensemble deep methods working on localization predicting for long non-coding RNAs \cite{cao2018lnclocator}.
+Besides, there is some research focus on integrating the deep structure and ensemble clustering method. \citet{liu2015spectral, liu2016infinite} firstly showed that ensemble unsupervised representation learning with deep structure can be applied in large scale data.
+Then the author combined the method with auto-encoder and extends it to the vision field. \citet{shaham2016deep} first demonstrated that some crowdsourcing algorithms can be replaced by a Restricted Boltzmann Machine with a single hidden neuron, then propose an RBM-based Deep Neural Net (DNN) used for unsupervised ensemble learning.
+The unsupervised ensemble method also makes some contribution to the field of Natural Language Processing. \citet{alami2019enhancing} demonstrated that the ensemble of unsupervised deep neural network models that use Sentence2Vec representation as the input has the best performance according to the experiments. \citet{hassan2019uests} proposed a module that includes four semantic similarity measures, which improves the performance on the semantic textual similarity (STS) task.
+The unsupervised ensemble method is also widely used for tasks that lack annotation, such as the medical image. \citet{ahn2019unsupervised} proposed an unsupervised feature learning method integrated ensemble approach with a traditional convolutional neural network. \citet{lahiri2016deep} employed unsupervised hierarchical feature learning with ensemble sparsely autoencoder on retinal blood vessels segmentation task, meanwhile, \citet{liu2019unsupervised} also propose an unsupervised ensemble architecture to automatically segment retinal vessel.
+Besides, there are also some ensemble deep methods working on localization predicting for long non-coding RNAs \cite{cao2018lnclocator}. \citet{hu2022representation} extended the ensemble random vector functional link to unsupervised tasks.
+The authors employ manifold regularization to re-represent the original features, and then use the Kuhn-Munkre algorithm with consensus clustering to ensemble the clustering results from multiple hidden layers.